-Years ago, antibiotics started to be used to treat acne because it was thought that the condition was an infectious disease, Hilary E. Baldwin, M.D., of Rutgers Robert Wood Johnson Medical School, Newark, New Jersey.
+Years ago antibiotics were used to treat acne because it was thought that the condition was an infectious disease, says Dr. Hilary Baldwin of the Rutgers Robert Wood Johnson Medical School in New Jersey.
 However, it is now realized that while Propionibacterium (P) acnes is implicated in the pathophysiology of the condition by producing an inflammatory cascade, acne is not the result of a bacterial infection because all adults have P. acnes in follicles and the severity of acne does not correlate with P. acnes counts.

 And, it’s not that antibiotics don’t work, she concedes.
 “Sometimes we can’t make people better without them.
 The point is, we need to try to avoid them whenever possible.”

 Rising antimicrobial resistance and a dearth of new antibiotics means that the use of antibiotics need to be avoided whenever possible throughout healthcare and in veterinary practice, but the majority of dermatologists treating acne still embrace the antibiotic stewardship agenda, said Dr. Baldwin who also serves as medical director of The Acne Treatment and Research Center in Morristown, N.J.
 She addressed the issue of antibiotic use for acne treatment at the Skin of Color Seminar Series held in May in New York.